lucidspriter/C3SpriterPlugin/README.md

 ### API
 The supported methods and properties to use in Construct 3's scripting feature with Spriter Pro.

+#### Globals
+- Context - retrieve the current instance of the Spriter object.

 #### Actions
 - setPlaybackSpeedRatio(newSpeed)
 - setVisible(visible)